40 Easy Things You Can Do to Stay Fit After 40

 Don't push yourself too hard.

-If you don't feel ready to tackle more weights or more difficult movements, don't!
+If you don't feel ready to tackle heavier weights or more difficult movements, don't!
 Overdoing it can only ultimately set you back if you end up hurting yourself or burning out.
 It's best to stick to what's working for you.

-Don't laser-focus on cardio.
+Don't only focus on cardio.

 How many times have you taken a five-minute break between exercises, just to scroll through social media or catch up on texts and emails?
 When you're working out, make every minute about working toward your goals—not about what everyone else is up to.
 After a set of push-ups, do a one-minute plank.
 Between sets of squats, do a series of 30-second hamstring stretches.